cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpactivatestandby.md

 ## Description

-The `gpactivatestandby` utility activates a backup, standby coordinator host and brings it into operation as the active coordinator instance for a Greenplum Database system.
-The activated standby coordinator effectively becomes the Greenplum Database coordinator, accepting client connections on the coordinator port.
+The `gpactivatestandby` utility activates a backup, standby coordinator host and brings it into operation as the active coordinator instance for a Cloudberry Database system.
+The activated standby coordinator effectively becomes the Cloudberry Database coordinator, accepting client connections on the coordinator port.

 >**NOTE**
 >Before running `gpactivatestandby`, be sure to run `gpstate -f` to confirm that the standby coordinator is synchronized with the current coordinator node.
 If synchronized, the final line of the `gpstate -f` output will look similar to this: `20230607:06:50:06:004205 gpstate:test1-m:gpadmin-[INFO]:--Sync state: sync`